Community Infrastructure Levy (CIL)

 All the CIL forms can be found at the Planning Portal (external link).

 We will use the information you provide to us to administrate the CIL liability relating to your development.
 As CIL has been adopted by the Council, this information is required by law.

-For further information as to how we handle your data, please see the Level 2 CIL Privacy Notice.
-Hard copies are available on request.
-If you would like to discuss this notice, or how we will use your personal data, you can contact the CIL Officer via CIL@westlancs.gov.uk or on 01695 585171.
+For further information as to how we handle your data, please see the WLBC Corporate Privacy Notice.
+If you would like to discuss this notice, or how we will use your personal data, you can contact the CIL Officer via CIL@westlancs.gov.uk.